-In his first season at Ohio State, Allen helped guide senior Donny Roys to an NCAA Championship appearance during the cross country season and later senior Chris Fallon to the NCAA Indoor and Outdoor Championships in the mile and 1,500m events, respectively.
+In his first season at Ohio State, Allen helped guide Donny Roys to an NCAA-championship appearance during the cross country season and Chris Fallon to the NCAA indoor and outdoor championships in the mile and 1500-meter events, respectively.
 Under Allen's training and coaching Fallon became just the 390th American to run a sub-four minute mile.
-He finished with First-Team All-America honors in the mile at the indoor championships.
+He finished with First Team All-America honors in the mile at the indoor championships.

 Prior to coming to Ohio State, Allen served as distance coach at the University of Louisville for a total of seven years.
 He held the position of head men's and women's cross country coach from 2008-10 after working as an assistant coach and recruiting coordinator for both programs for four years.

 The distance and cross country programs made considerable jumps under Allen.
-Under his tutelage, the Cardinal men garnered three top-25 finishes from 2007-10 at the NCAA Cross Country Championships after never having previously reached the event.
+Under his tutelage, the Cardinal men garnered three Top 25 finishes from 2007-10 at the NCAA cross country championships after never having previously reached the event.
 To top it off, Wesley Korir and Cory Thorne earned U.S. Track & Field and Cross Country Coaches Association All-America honors under Allen's direction, an accomplishment that had not been attained in program history.
 The Cardinal women also took leaps forward in cross country under Allen.
-Most notably, Tarah McKay became the first female in program history to earn an individual bid to the NCAA Cross Country Championships.
+Most notably, Tarah McKay became the first female in program history to earn an individual bid to the NCAA cross country championships.

 On the track, numbers alone back up the success of the Cardinal distance program.
-Allen was instrumental in mentoring eight All-America distance runners, 21 all-Region distance honorees, nine conference champions and 24 national championship qualifiers.
+Allen was instrumental in mentoring eight All-America distance runners, 21 All-Region distance honorees, nine conference champions and 24 national championship qualifiers.
 Most impressive, though, was Matt Hughes becoming the first male in program history to win a title in an outdoor event, capturing the 3,000-meter steeplechase at the 2010 NCAA Outdoor Championships.